Madison Young, Searcy, Ark., is a two-time IETF scholarship recipient. She received $1,000 scholarships in the fall of 2017 and the spring of 2018.

 Young is the type of person that won’t allow something like having essential tremor (ET) stop her from doing anything.
 During high school, Young was captain of her dance team, president of French Club, and a member of Beta Club, National Honor Society and a new club called Partners that works to unify special education kids with the rest of the students, all while maintaining a 4.375 GPA.

 Outside the classroom, Young volunteers at Habitat Restore, teaches Sunday school at her church and swim lessons in the summer.
 Her passion for helping others radiates through her participation in church-supported mission trips.
 She’s been on five mission teams since the age of 13, traveling to Haiti to help orphanages, Mongolia to help former victims of sex trafficking, and Honduras to help dig wells to obtain clean water for the community.

 Being diagnosed at the age of 14 with ET, she’s learned to adapt to her daily challenges in ways to help her achieve her goals.
 “I know (my ET) will get worse, but I try to focus on the good things in my life.
 I have been truly blessed already in the things I have been able to see and do in my 18 years,” Young said.
 “My tremor is a part of my life, but they don’t define who I am or what I can become.”

-As an incoming freshman to Arkansas Tech University, Young will major in pre-physical therapy with hopes of attending a physical therapy school after graduation and then work with disabled children and adults in Africa.
+A student at Arkansas Tech University, Young is majoring in pre-physical therapy with hopes of attending a physical therapy school after graduation.
+In the future, she plans to work with disabled children and adults in Africa.